iknowjason/gpu-ai-playground/README.md

 ## Overview

 This repository provides a Terraform template to rapidly deploy a complete, GPU-powered AI environment in AWS.
-It's designed to bootstrap a server with all the necessary components to run local Large Language Models (LLMs), including the container runtime, NVIDIA drivers, inference servers, and a pre-loaded security-focused AI model.
+It's designed to bootstrap a server with all the necessary components to run local Large Language Models (LLMs), including the container runtime, NVIDIA drivers, inference servers, and a pre-loaded Cyber Security .

-The environment automatically deploys the [Self-Hosted AI Starter Kit](https://github.com/iknowjason/self-hosted-ai-starter-kit) and sets up the following key resources:
+The environment automatically deploys the [n8n Self-Hosted AI Starter Kit](https://github.com/iknowjason/self-hosted-ai-starter-kit) and Cisco's [Foundation-Sec-8B-Instruct](https://huggingface.co/fdtn-ai/Foundation-Sec-8B-Instruct), an open-weight, 8-billion parameter instruction-tuned language model specialized for cybersecurity applications.

 * **GPU-Accelerated EC2 Instance**: A powerful Ubuntu 22.04 server ready for AI workloads.
 * **NVIDIA & Docker Stack**: Installs NVIDIA drivers, the NVIDIA Container Toolkit, and configures Docker to leverage the GPU.